Newest changes to the VAT procedures in the UAE

 VAT Recovery on Imports

-Taxable individuals can now recover VAT paid on the import of goods or services incurred before registration, subject to certain requirements.
+Taxable individuals may recover VAT on imports incurred before registration, subject to specific conditions.

 Tax Credit Note

-A Tax Credit Note must be issued within 14 days if the taxpayer intends to adjust the output tax, following the time frame set for issuing tax invoices.
+Businesses must issue a Tax Credit Note within 14 days to adjust output tax, following the same timelines as tax invoices.

 Payment of VAT

-Taxable persons must pay VAT to the Federal Tax Authority (FTA) if they issue a tax invoice stating VAT or receive an amount as VAT.
+Taxable persons must pay VAT to the FTA when issuing a tax invoice or receiving an amount as VAT.

 Continuous Supply